A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 - Level 2: start Catacombs of Wrath (Pt3.5)
 - Level 3: start Thistletop (Part 4)
 - Level 4: conclusion of Thistletop (Part 4)
 - Level 5: party should be close to (or just at) level 5 at the end of the book (within 200 XP).
-All level 4 treasure should be allocated in this book.

 Using Fast Track Advancement, as per the original AP, the target for this book is therefore around 3,200 level adjusted XP.